zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 Users need to input information to create, configure and manage resources.
 Users also file support tickets and provide feedback by entering information in the portal.

 # Solution
-The portal offers several form variations with consistent field and form validation to ensure users can easily input information and understand whether that info is valid.
+The portal offers several variations of forms with consistent field and form validation to ensure users can easily input information and understand whether that info is valid.
+The form variations are `dialogs`, `context panes`, `full screen blades` and `wizards`.
-* `Dialogs` are used for very simple input/acknowledgment and appear next to the user click target
-* `Context panes` are used when more space is needed and the input form does not need to invoke any child blades.
-Context panes appear on the rightside of the screen, can vary in width and float over other content.
-* `Full screen blades` are used when the input form needs the space or will invoke a child blade
-* `Wizard` is a type of full screen blade with tabs across the top and is used to guide a user as they provide input when creating azure resources

 In all cases, the field layout and validation are consistent.
 Well designed input forms enable users to increase the speed and accuracy of input and lead to successful form completion.

 ## Also known as